AdaCore/spark2014/docs/ug/en/source/how_to_investigate_unproved_checks.rst

 * In ``per_path`` mode, a VC is generated not only for each check at the source level, but for each path to the check.
-For example, for an assertion that appears after an if-statement, at least two VCs will be generated - one for each path trough the if-statement.
+For example, for an assertion that appears after an if-statement, at least two VCs will be generated - one for each path through the if-statement.
 For each such VC, all provers are attempted.
 Unproved VCs are then further split into their conjuncts, and proof is again attempted.
 * In ``progressive`` mode, first the actions described for ``per_check`` are